YOLO Evolution: A Comprehensive Benchmark and Architectural Review of YOLOv12, YOLO11, and Their Previous Versions: Benchmark Results

 \subsubsection{Africa Wildlife Dataset}

-The results in Table \ref{tab:evaluation African animals} showcase the performance of the YOLO models on the Africa Wildlife dataset.
-This dataset contains large object sizes focusing on the ability of YOLO models to predict large objects and their risk of overfitting due to the size of the dataset.
-The models demonstrate robust accuracy across the board, with the highest-performing models achieving a mAP50-95 ranging from 0.832 to 0.725.
-This relatively shorter range reflects the effectiveness of the models in detecting and classifying large wildlife objects by maintaining high accuracy.
+The results in Figure \ref{fig: africa table} showcase the performance of the YOLO models on the Africa Wildlife dataset.
+This dataset contains large object sizes, focusing on the ability of YOLO models to predict large objects and their risk of overfitting due to the size of the dataset.

 \paragraph{\textbf{Accuracy:}} As illustrated in Figure \ref{fig: map africa}, YOLOv9s demonstrates exceptional performance with a high mAP50-95 of 0.832 and a mAP50 of 0.956, showcasing its robust accuracy across various IoU thresholds.
 YOLOv9c and YOLOv9t follow closely, with mAP50 scores of 0.96 and 0.948 and mAP50-95 scores of 0.83 and 0.825, respectively.
 These results highlight the YOLOv9 family’s ability to effectively learn patterns from a small sample of images, making it particularly suited for smaller datasets.
-In contrast, YOLOv5un, YOLOv10n, and YOLOv3u-tiny show lower mAP50-95 scores of 0.791, 0.786, and 0.725, indicating their limitations in accuracy.
+In contrast, YOLOv5un, YOLOv10n, and YOLOv3u tiny show lower mAP50-95 scores of 0.791, 0.786, and 0.725, indicating their limitations in accuracy.
 The underperformance of larger models like YOLO11x, YOLOv5ux, YOLOv5ul, and YOLOv10l can be attributed to overfitting, especially given the small dataset size.

-\paragraph{\textbf{Precision and Recall:}} Figure \ref{fig: prec africa} reveals that YOLO8l and YOLO11l achieve the highest precision and recall, with values of 0.942 and 0.937 for precision, and 0.898 and 0.896 for recall, respectively.
-Notably, YOLOv8n achieves similar results (0.932 for precision, 0.908 for recall) with a compact size of 6.55Mb, demonstrating its efficiency.
-In contrast, YOLOv3u and YOLOv5ul exhibit lower precision and recall scores (0.91 and 0.88 for YOLOv3u, 0.916 and 0.881 for YOLOv5ul), despite their larger sizes (204.86Mb for YOLOv3u, 106.85Mb for YOLOv5ul), which may be attributed to overfitting issues.